-If a notary changes his or her name or address that is on file with the Secretary of State, the notary must file an amendment within thirty (30) days of the change.
+If a notary changes his or her name or address that is on file with the Secretary of State, the notary must notify the Secretary of State in writing of these changes within thirty (30) days of the change.
+An amendment form should be completed through the notary management system at http://bcs.sos.arkansas.gov and must be submitted in person or by mail.